 - 3.3 Remove and open the bolt bag. - 3.4 Loosen the 5/16" hardware at the two (2) discharge chute hinge points so that the deflector is snug, but can be moved up and down freely. - 3.5 Refer to Parts Manual to help you identify and locate parts and their proper position. - 3.6 Apply retaining adhesive "Fel-Pro ProLock Retaining I or Retaining II" or "Loctite RC 609 or 680" on the two threaded studs from the bolt bag and install into the two left holes underneath fuel tank.
 Install the fuel tank on top of the fuel tank support with the studs going through the slots in the support.
-Install two 5/16 x 3/4 screws with a 5/16 SAE flatwasher and 5/16 lockwasher into the threaded holes in the right side of the fuel tank.
+Install two 5/16 x 3/4 screws with a 5/16 SAE flat washer and 5/16 lock washer into the threaded holes in the right side of the fuel tank.
 Do not over tighten.
-Place a 5/16 SAE flatwasher, then a spring, over each of the studs and fasten with a 5/16 nyloc nut.
+Place a 5/16 SAE flat washer, then a spring, over each of the studs and fasten with a 5/16 nyloc nut.
 Tighten 5/16 nyloc nut fully then back off a 1/2 turn.
 This is to allow for normal fuel tank expansion and contraction with changes in temperature and fuel levels.
-Do not over tighten. - 3.7 Attach the fuel tank hose to the tank fitting and secure with the clamp provided.
-Make sure that fuel hose is not between engine and throttle plate on engine. - 3.8 Position the lower end of the handle assembly on the outside of the upper rear section of the fuel tank & handle support.
+Do not over tighten. - 3.7 Attach the fuel tank hose to the tank fitting and secure with the clamp provided. - 3.8 Position the lower end of the handle assembly on the outside of the upper rear section of the fuel tank & handle support.
 Install four 3/8-16 x 1" bolts (with four spring disk washers against the head of each bolt) from the outside in.
 Secure using four 3/8" whizlock nuts on the inside of each handle support and tighten until the spring disk washers are flat (See Figure 1).

-UPPER HANDLE MOUNTING
+FIGURE 1 UPPER HANDLE MOUNTING

-3.9 Route the throttle cable along the right side of the upper handle, under the fuel tank support, and position the cable on the left side of the engine (Kaw & Kohler) or to the right side of engine (B&S).
+3.9 Route the throttle cable along the right side of the upper handle, under the fuel tank support, and position the cable on the left side of the engine.